Tira, Israel: Israel

+1948–1949

 During the 1948 Arab-Israeli war, the Alexandroni Brigade was ordered to capture and raze Tira.
 However, the village was occupied by Iraqi troops and did not come under Israeli control until May 1949, in the framework the Jordan-Israeli Armistice Agreement.

+On February 10, 1948 a lorry carrying 12 Arabs returning to Tireh from Tulkarm was ambushed by a large group of Jews.
+A report in the Scotsman newspaper stated that “The Arabs were forced to march into orange grove alongside the road and mowed down by gunfire.”
+Seven of the group were killed and the remaining five wounded.